ThatOneBepis/Infinitodustry-legacy/README.md

 People who know scripting, i would like to help me implement a l o t o f s t u f f

- And no, i neither have time nor the nerves to study scripting all day
+ And no, i neither have time nor the nerves to study scripting all day...
+LIKE SERIOUSLY I NEED HELP

 CHANGELOG